 Two tiles on this dashboard, Target vs Actual and Year Over Year Revenue Growth were pinned from an Excel workbook.
 When you select either of these tiles, Power BI opens the data source: in this case, Excel Online.

-Select either of the tiles that were pinned from Excel.
+Select Target vs Actual.
 Excel Online opens within the Power BI service.

 Notice that the workbook has three tabs worth of data.
-Open Revenue.
+Open COGS.